Phylum: Chordata - Class: Actinopterygii - Order: Esociformes - Family: Esocidae

 This is the water wolf, the ultimate stalker of its prey - and a very attractive if rather fearsome fish it is too.

-Pike are carnivorous, and on salmon rivers they no doubt eat quite a few salmon parr and smolts.
-Slower moving coarse fishes are their staple diet in most waters, but frogs, small mammals and young water birds also feature on the pike's menu.
-Large pike also eat small pike, and so attempts to reduce the pike population by culling large pike are invariably a failure.
+Pike are carnivorous, and on salmon rivers they no doubt eat quite a few Salmon parr and smolts.
+Slower moving coarse fishes are their staple diet in most waters, but frogs, small mammals and young water birds also feature on the Pike's menu.
+Large Pike also eat small Pike, and so attempts to reduce the Pike population by culling large specimens are invariably a failure.

 Pike spawn in early spring, usually in March and April in the south of Britain but a little later the further north you go.

 This page includes pictures kindly contributed by Martin James MBE.